Introduction

 The musical aspect becomes predictable.
 We start waiting for it, but not necessarily looking forward to the next musical interlude.
 In the first act, it is engaging as Arthur and Lee’s interactions deepen.
 Yet, it becomes laborious as it interrupts the film’s rhythm, ironically.

-In the first film, Phillips was openly riffing on Taxi Driver (1976) and The King of Comedy (1982) as templates.
-Whereas this film could have used a template as a guide.
+In the first film, Phillips openly riffed on Taxi Driver (1976) and The King of Comedy (1982) as templates.
+However, this film could have used a template as a guide.
 There are many possible inspirations Phillips, who also co-wrote the film, could have touched on.
 Bonnie and Clyde (1967).
 The Phantom of the Opera (1925).
 Beauty and the Beast (1991).
 Natural Born Killers (1994), or the years of source material from the peerless ’90s Batman: The Animated Series from where the character of Harley Quinn originated, or subsequent comic books.

 Performances